hyperfabrics/hyperfabrics-web/README.md

-# fazezero Website
+# HyperFabrics Website

-Enterprise blockchain infrastructure website for fazeZERO - providing secure, scalable, and compliant blockchain infrastructure for financial institutions, governments, and enterprises worldwide.
+Enterprise blockchain infrastructure website for HyperFabrics - providing secure, scalable, and compliant blockchain infrastructure for financial institutions, governments, and enterprises worldwide.

 Built with Next.js 15, React 19, TailwindCSS 4, and deployed to AWS S3 + CloudFront.